 WHO WE ARE

-Ipswich Central was formed in 2007 and is now in its third five year term.
-In 2017 businesses voted with a firm yes for Ipswich Central to continue once more to act on their behalf.
+Ipswich Central was formed in 2007 and in 2017 businesses voted with a firm yes for Ipswich Central to continue to act on their behalf.
 In fact, the BID company received the highest aggregate first ballot results in the UK which gave the BID company an absolute mandate to continue on their behalf.
+The result was announced by Ipswich Borough Council, who independently collated and verified the returned ballot papers.
 The turnout was high at 64%, [with 95% in favour by number and 95% in favour by rateable value]

 This website gives details about the services that businesses in Ipswich voted for.
-Ipswich Central’s third term lasts from 2017-2022 and revolves around the need to drive forward a strong Vision for Ipswich town centre.
-You will find here details about the services that businesses in Ipswich voted for, focusing on a Strong Foundation and a Stronger Future.
+Ipswich Central’s second term lasts from 2012-2017 and revolves around the need to drive forward a strong Vision for Ipswich town centre.
+You will find here details about the services that businesses in Ipswich voted for.
+Ipswich Central’s third term lasts from 2017-2022 and revolves around the need to drive forward a strong Vision for Ipswich town centre, focusing on a Strong Foundation and a Stronger Future.

 A PROFILE ON BIDS